Gold Bullion Meaning

 Typically for long term owners, gold bullion is held in a coin or bar form as a dependable store of value and universal purchasing power.

-Long term gold bullion owners include national governments, central banks, commercial banks, hedge funds, pension funds, exchange traded funds, average individual people, and investors.
+Long term gold bullion owners include national governments, central banks, commercial banks, hedge funds, pension funds, exchange traded funds, individual investors, and common people the world over.

-Of the over 6 billion ounces of gold ever mined and still with us today, just under half is held by investors or government central banks in physical gold bullion.
+Of the over 6 billion ounces of gold ever mined almost all is still with us today.
+Just under half is held by investors or government central banks in physical gold bullion.

 The following is an image of 400 oz gold bullion bars recently taken at the central bank of Germany.